Experience Paula Deen's Lumberjack Feud

 Now, Paula Deen’s Lumberjack Feud will be presented in a more “lumberjack comfortable”, and probably more appropriate, outdoor setting.
 The new show will be located at 2530 Parkway in Pigeon Forge (which is Walden’s Landing).
 Here, in addition to the Lumberjack Feud, you’ll also find The Tomb Escape Game, Calhoun’s, Smoky Mountain Brewery, and The Forge Cinemas,

 This new Lumberjack Feud in Pigeon Forge we’re told will open on May 1, 2018.
-We encourage you to visit the official website for the attraction is lumberjackfeudtn.com, but the new website is not live yet.
+We encourage you to visit the official website for the attraction by clicking here, but the new website is not live yet.

 Are you considering buying a cabin to use as a vacation home?
 Maybe you’ve thought it’s a good investment.
 Maybe you just want a place to go and relax when you get a chance or have a place to spend the summer.
 Maybe you want a place to go in the winter where you can ski and do other winter activities.
 Whatever your reasoning or thoughts may be it can be tempting to consider the purchase of a cabin.
 You can always rent it out when you’re not using it, right?
 That can help the mortgage costs for sure.
 Before you take the plunge, there are things you need to ask yourself.